-Solstice Minerals Limited (Solstice or the Company) is pleased to announce further drilling results at the emerging Edjudina Range gold discovery, located within the Company's regional scale Yarri Gold Project in Western Australia.

-Edjudina Range is a completely new mineralised surface discovered late 2024 via reconnaissance aircore drilling of magnetic trends below shallow transported cover and subsequent staged aircore drilling has expanded gold anomalism to over 1km strike.
+Edjudina Range is located within the Company's regional scale Yarri Gold Project in Western Australia and is a completely new mineralised surface discovered late 2024 via reconnaissance aircore drilling of magnetic trends below shallow transported cover.
+Subsequent staged aircore drilling has expanded the gold mineralisation in the weathered zone to a strike length of over 1km.